Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 At long times, all curves converge to the bare-interface solution $\nu=\sqrt{\tau/\pi}$, surprisingly indicating that the particle layer no longer affects the overall transport.
 In contrast, at short times, the surface coverage reduces transport, resulting in lower values of $\nu$, while the initial slopes remain unaffected across cases.
 The dominant effect of the particle layer at short times is due to diffusion being confined to a narrow region near the interface, with self-similar concentration profiles within the individual pores between particles.
 We find that the value of $\nu$ in this regime is directly proportional to the available interfacial area, which is reduced by a factor $1-\phi_0$ compared to a bare interface.
 Rescaling the vertical axis by this short-time asymptote in Fig.~\ref{fig:figure2}(c), however, reveals a collapse that only holds for very short times ($\tau\lesssim10^{-2}$).
-The transition between regimes is clearly not captured by the dimensionless time $\tau$.
-Notably, cases with higher $\phi_0$ values deviate from the short-time asymptote earlier, yet take longer to reach the long-term bare-interface asymptote.
+The transition between regimes is clearly not captured by the dimensionless time $\tau$, despite it being the \emph{a priori} natural choice for scaling time.
+Moreover, cases with higher $\phi_0$ values deviate from the short-time asymptote earlier, yet take longer to reach the long-term bare-interface asymptote.
+Because $\phi_0$ is dimensionless, dimensional analysis alone does not yield a quantitative scaling law.

 To understand quantitatively the nontrivial effect of surface coverage on the evolution of solute diffusion, we analyze the limiting behavior of a closely related system for which analytical solutions to Eq.~\eqref{eq:FickJacobs_dimless} are known.
-In this system, the particles are modeled as a homogeneous layer with a constant diffusivity $D_L < D_0$ (cf. Figs.~\ref{fig:figure1b}(b)), effectively accounting for the hindrance to mass transfer via reduced diffusivity instead of reduced available area.
+In this system, the particles are modeled as a homogeneous layer with a constant diffusivity $D_L < D_0$ (cf. Fig.~\ref{fig:figure1}(e)), effectively accounting for the hindrance to mass transfer via reduced diffusivity instead of reduced available area.

 From the analytical solutions for $c(\chi,\tau)$ \citep{CarslawJaeger1959}, we calculate the normalized mass of solute that has crossed the interface, resulting in